Lunch / Dinner

 Transfer pork to a cutting board; when cool enough to handle, shred meat.

 Skim and discard fat from surface of braising liquid, then purée liquid and solids with a handheld blender.
-Stir in lime juice, brown sugar, and shredded pork, then season with salt.
+Stir in lime juice, brown sugar, shredded pork; season with salt.

-Serve carnitas in tortillas with Pickled Onions & Radishes(NEEDS LINK), cotija, cilantro, and lime wedges.
+Serve carnitas in tortillas with Pickled Onions & Radishes, cotija, cilantro, and lime wedges.

 % Daily Value*